pandulapeter/campfire/README.md

 ### How to build
 The **master** branch should always be buildable, you just need to create three configuration files after cloning the project (as these files contain sensitive information, they are not part of the repository).

-*  Copy your **google-services.json** file to the **app** folder for the Firebase configuration.
-This does not need to be valid, as the **debug** build type will never use the Firebase API and I don't recommend compiling the other versions.
+*  Copy your **google-services.json** file into the **app** folder for the Firebase configuration.
+This does not need to be valid, as the **debug** build type will never use the Firebase API and I don't recommend compiling the other build types.
 *  In the **app** folder, duplicate the **internal.keystore** file with the name **release.keystore**.
 *  In the **app** folder, duplicate the **internal.keystore.properties** file with the name **release.keystore.properties**.